- A B2B buyer’s journey has three distinct stages:

 - Decide which features or benefits are a must and which ones are good to have

-This helps the prospect in evaluating different products and create a shortlist of options.
-At this stage, the prospect will also create a budget and include price as one of the criteria for shortlisting a product.
+This helps the prospect in evaluating different solutions and create a shortlist of options.
+At this stage, the prospect will also create a budget and include price as one of the decision criteria.

 With a shortlist of choices, the buyer will return to research each option in more detail.
-According to Pardot’s State of Demand Generation report, 70% of buyers return to Google at least 2-3 times during the course of their research during Consideration stage.70% of buyers return to Google at least 2-3 times during the course of their research during Consideration stage Click To Tweet
+According to Pardot’s State of Demand Generation report, 70% of buyers return to Google at least 2-3 times during the course of their research during Consideration stage.

-As the buyer dives deeper into each solution, she will need more detailed information about your solution as well as competitors’.
-She will contact sales reps with specific questions and for product demos.
+As the buyer dives deeper into each solution, she will need more detailed information about each solution and potential suppliers.
+She may contact suppliers with more questions or solution demo.

 SEO plays an important role at Consideration stage of the buyer’s journey.
 Just like Awareness stage, you should target keywords your buyer is going to use at this stage.
 You can start engaging with the buyer on social channels also, using what you already know about her.